s-ho-hosseini/python_course/3- Tuples.md

 **Note:** Once a tuple is created, you cannot change its values, add or remove item(s). **Tuples are unchangeable**.

-**Note:** When we use tuples to wouldn't change the values of a collection accidently.
+**Note:** When we use tuples to wouldn't change the values of a collection accidentaly.

 ### Concatenate tuples
 You can cotcatenate two or more tuples with plus(+).